Files

 6. Redirect to Inspection Application

-When making more complicated workflows, it’s a good idea to try and test them before attempting to load the data into the database.
-In workbench, on the Writer menu, set Redirect to Inspection Application.
+When creating more complex workflows, it’s a good idea to test them before attempting to load the data into the database.
+In the workbench, on the Writer menu, set Redirect to Inspection Application.
 All your output will be redirected to the Data Inspector as you build your workspace.

-Also, as you build your workspace, add Data Inspector transformers to inspect the intermediate results.
+Additionally, as you build your workspace, consider adding Data Inspector transformers to inspect the intermediate results.

 7. Filter the Proposed Supply Points

 You only need to insert the proposed supply points.
-Add a Tester transformer to filter the status attribute to keep the “Proposed” supply points.
+Add a Tester transformer to filter the status attribute, retaining the “Proposed” supply points.

 8. Filter the Point & Text Geometries